Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Abstract

 \section{Abstract}

-The effects of the nonextensive statistics on the nonlinear propagation of perturbations have been studied within the scope of relativistic second order dissipative hydrodynamics and the non-extensive equation of state.
-We have shown that the equations which describe the propagation of nonlinear waves under such situation are KdV-like (Korteweg–De Vries).
+The effects of the non-extensive statistics on the nonlinear propagation of perturbations have been studied within the scope of relativistic second order dissipative hydrodynamics with the non-extensive equation of state.
+We have shown that the equations, describing the propagation of nonlinear waves under such situation are KdV-type (Korteweg-De Vries).
 Apart from their preserved solitonic behaviour the dissipative nature of these waves are also observed.
-The waves with larger amplitude and width dissipate less and and propagate faster.
-The waves deplete more with smaller values of Tsallis parameter, q and lower temperature of the medium.
+The waves with larger amplitude and width dissipate less and propagate faster and these waves deplete more for both smaller values of Tsallis parameter ($q$) and temperature ($T$) of the medium.
 For vanishingly small transport coefficients the nonlinear waves show breaking nature.
-These findings suggest that the nature of the propagation of the nonlinear waves may serve as a good probe to discern the extensive and non-extensive thermodynamic nature of a fluid such as the quark gluon plasma produced in relativistic nuclear collisions.
+These findings suggest that the nature of the propagation of the nonlinear waves may serve as a good probe to differentiate between the extensive and non-extensive thermodynamic nature of a fluid, such as the quark-gluon plasma, produced in relativistic nuclear collisions.